bloxstreet/support/tickets/player-report-format.md

 - [ ] **Evidence:**
 {:.text-red-000}

 Reasons should be brief and limited to a few words.
-Do not write sentences for the reason.
+Community members should not type sentences for the reason.